thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 suites that provide data authenticity, but not data confidentiality.
 For details and use constraints, defer to {{?RFC9150}} (especially {{Section 9 of RFC9150}}).
 Implementations may not support these suites; deployments should not assume availability.
-This document does not add new guidance beyond {{?RFC9150}} and profiling the use of authentication- and integrity-only cipher suites is out of scope for this specification.
+This document does not add new guidance beyond {{?RFC9150}}.
+Profiling the use of authentication- and integrity-only cipher suites is out of scope for this specification.

 # Keep-Alive